Google kubernetes a retrospective

 * Single sign-on / password vaults

-Security should play a much more prominent role in Kubernetes.
-Read the following chapters for details.
+Security should occupy a more prominent role in Kubernetes architecture.
+The following sections provide detailed analysis.

-Most cloud services, including Docker and Kubernetes, use “time-based token authentication.”
-A temporary hash (via a hardware security module) is generated for limited validity.
+Most cloud services, including Docker and Kubernetes, employ “time-based token authentication.”
+A temporary hash (via a hardware security module) is generated with limited validity duration.

-For secure hash-based authentication, consider deploying inside hardened, non-graphical Linux/Unix containers or virtual machines.
+For secure hash-based authentication, deployment within hardened, non-graphical Linux/Unix containers or virtual machines is recommended.

 Attack vectors for hash-based token authentication: